 Net acquisition of non-financial assets comprises payments for the construction of infrastructure such as roads, buildings, hospitals and schools, as well as research laboratories, computers and modern equipment.
-During the 2018-2022 period, net acquisition of non-financial assets has increased on average 11.5% per year.
-In the five-month period ended May 31, 2023, net acquisition of non-financial assets represented 0.9% of GDP, an increase of 4.0% compared to the same period of 2022, which results from the government measures taken to achieve fiscal convergence in the medium term.
+During the 2019-2023 period, net acquisition of non-financial assets has increased on average 13.6% per year.
+In 2023, net acquisition of non-financial assets represented 2.6% of GDP, a decrease of 1.3% compared to 2022.
+Nevertheless, the investment levels remain above the average observed in the 2017-2019 period.